InformaticsMatters/squonk/openshift/README.md

 ### Secrets

 Secrets need to be deployed before any other object.
+Switch back to the squonk project

+    $ oc project squonk

+Deploy the secrets

     $ oc process -f squonk-secrets.yaml | oc create -f -